EPA Reopens U.S. Rules Setting Vehicle Efficiency Standards For 2025

 U.S. automakers may not have to reach fuel efficiency standards that were set during President Obama's administration, as the Environmental Protection Agency says it's reopening a review of the rules.

-President Trump will make that announcement on Wednesday in meetings with auto industry executives and workers in Michigan.
+President Trump is expected to make that announcement Wednesday in meetings with auto industry executives and workers in Michigan.

 In Washington, a senior White House official said the president wants to "set standards that are technologically feasible, economically feasible and allow the auto industry to grow and create jobs."